mhatzl/mantra-wiki/5-Requirements/5-REQ-lang.md

 **Attribute Macro:**

-These traces have an associates line span of the element the attribute is set on.
+These traces have an associated line span of the element the attribute is set on.

 ```rust
 #[req(<requirement IDs>)]